kreauniv/comp308/source/objects-self.rst

-The notion of "class" is common in many "object oriented" programming languages such as C++, Java and Smalltalk. [#ak]_ In these languages, "classes" play the role of "object factories" - they may families of objects with similar kinds of properties and behaviour.
+The notion of "class" is common in many "object oriented" programming languages such as C++, Java and Smalltalk. [#ak]_ In these languages, "classes" play the role of "object factories" - they make families of objects with similar kinds of properties and behaviour.
 In these langauges, a "class" can therefore be thought of as a "type" of an object.